kasvith/blog/content/posts/deno-first-impression.md

 Visit [deno.land](https://deno.land) today and start exploring this amazing world.

-We should thank Ryan Dhal and other contributors for creating this amazing runtime.
+We should thank Ryan Dahl and other contributors for creating this amazing runtime.

 Let's deno :fire: